Stephen Burch's Birding & Dragonfly Website

 My main reason for upgrading to the 7D was its auto-focus system which was said to be a significant improvement on the 50D's, especially for birds in flight (BIF).
 It was even claimed by some to rival the newer Nikon's AF systems (e.g. D300).

-However, almost as soon as the 7D arrrived, I was disappointed that, despite all the different options, none seemed to do quite what I was expecting for BIFs.
+However, almost as soon as the 7D arrived, I was disappointed that, despite all the different options, none seemed to do quite what I was expecting for BIFs.
 I thought it would allow one to start with one (or a few) active sensor areas which would then "track" or lock-on to a moving target as it moved within the field of view, even when it went in front of trees or other problematic backgrounds.
 Maybe I was expecting too much - cameras don't currently seem to be able to lock onto a target like a guided missile!

 For smaller, fast moving erratic species like hirundines and Swifts, things are much more difficult.
-In these cases, the alternative mode of having all focus areas active may have something offer, provided the background is clear (e.g sky).
-For example my Little Ringed Plover flight shot benefitted from this mode, as did my recent Farmoor Swift.
+In these cases, the alternative mode of having all focus areas active may have something offer, provided the background is clear (e.g. sky).
+For example my Little Ringed Plover flight shot benefited from this mode, as did my recent Farmoor Swift.
 But this is by no means a fool-proof option, and it doesn't work very well in many cases, especially if the background is at all confusing.

 So in summary, with the 50D there was just one main AF option, but things with the 7D are much more complicated with 3 or 4 to chose from!
 There do appear to be some advantages in these, but only by careful choice, depending on the circumstances.